Nello-Moreira/Projeto18_RepoProvas/README.md

 ]
 ```

+- status code: 400 not found (if invalid subject id)
-- status code: 404 not found (if invalid id)
+- status code: 404 not found (if there are no subjects with provided id)

 </details>
 <br />